OpenDAoC/OpenDAoC-Core/Pathing/Detour/README.md

 5. Click on "Generate" and "Open Project"
 6. Visual Studio should open with DOL_Detour
 7. Select "Release" instead of "Debug" and build the solution
-8. You can copy dol_detour.dll from `Release` in your build folder to your DOL folder
+8. You can copy dol_detour.dll from `Release` in your build folder to your OpenDAoC-Core folder

 ## Build (Linux)
 - Debian / Ubuntu: `sudo apt-get install build-essential cmake`